-The College Internship Study aims to document the effects of internship participation and program characteristics on student outcomes such as college completion, employment and earnings, and career adaptability.
+The College Internship Study sought to document the effects of internship participation and program characteristics on student outcomes such as college completion, employment and earnings, and career adaptability.
 The Study includes on online survey administered to all students nearing graduation, focus groups with students, and interviews with career services and area employers.
 Additionally, an “institutional map” documenting the present state of internship opportunities will be compiled for each campus.
 Within months, the CCWT will prepare a technical report for each institution with actionable recommendations for how each campus can improve its internship programs.
+The College Internship Study was being supported by the National Science Foundation and the Bill & Melinda Gates Foundation.

 The purpose of the EMPOWER project is to document how faculty and workplace trainers think about and teach/train four critical 21st century competencies—communication, teamwork, problem-solving, and self-directed learning—and the socio-technical systems within colleges, universities and companies that shape teaching, training and learning.
 Using a mixed-methods approach a team of researchers from UW–Madison and the Rochester Institute of Technology will collect data from postsecondary teachers (2 and 4 year institutions), business owners, and students and employees in four metropolitan areas in the U.S. (Denver, Seattle, Houston & Raleigh) with a focus on: (a) current approaches to teaching and workplace training, (b) the personal, organizational, socio-cultural, and political factors that shape how teachers and trainers approach their work, (c) the presence (or lack thereof) of support systems and programs known to enhance instructional improvement and students’ career development, and (d) the degree to which local, regional, state and national policymakers and other agents are supporting or otherwise influencing these phenomena/skills-related debates.